Graduate Certificate Program - Dietetic Internship

 Visit the Dietetic Internship website for more information, including an application checklist, program requirements, and frequently asked questions.

-Students are required to have a baccalaureate degree conferred by a regionally accredited college or university before they enter the Dietetic Internship program.
-Applying for this program is a two-step process:
+1. Students are required to have a baccalaureate degree conferred by a regionally accredited college or university before they enter the Dietetic Internship program.
+This degree should include all successfully completed ACEND didactic program in dietetics requirements (DPD).

 Dietetic Internship Courses* required in the program include the following: